shneeba/Pi/README.md

 2) If using a desktop version, find how to start the terminal as this will be where you do all your install / config.
 3) Add your own user and give them sudo permissions, run these commands, as is (changing names):

-`adduser tobias`
+`adduser exampleuser`

-`usermod -aG sudo tobias`
+`usermod -aG sudo exampleuser`

 `vi /etc/sudoers`

 Check out some VI commands here if you need some help - https://kb.iu.edu/d/afdc

-4) Paste `tobias  ALL=(ALL) NOPASSWD: ALL` (changing the username to the one you just created) into your /etc/sudoers file so that you can sudo around without a password, it should looks like so:
+4) Paste `exampleuser ALL=(ALL) NOPASSWD: ALL` (changing the username to the one you just created) into your /etc/sudoers file so that you can sudo around without a password, it should looks like so:

 ```# User privilege specification
 root    ALL=(ALL:ALL) ALL
-tobias  ALL=(ALL) NOPASSWD: ALL
+exampleuser  ALL=(ALL) NOPASSWD: ALL
 # Allow members of group sudo to execute any command
 %sudo   ALL=(ALL:ALL) ALL
 ```